Entry No. 44: 27 Lessons Learned

 — Richelle E. Goodrich

-If you have read one of these entries before then you know it was inspired by my mom who would ask us on our birthday to share something that we learned in the past year of our life.
-I started back in 2017 documenting and sharing them with my friends on Facebook.
+If you have read one of these entries before, then you know it was inspired by my mom, who would ask us on our birthdays to share something that we learned in the past year of our lives.
+I started back in 2017, documenting and sharing them with my friends on Facebook.
 I like to think that it was the earliest version of The Modest Journal that was publicly shared.
-I look forward to the reflection of the previous year and the moment where I sit down and write it all out.
+I look forward to the reflection of the previous year and the moment when I sit down and write it all out.
 I have been told that some of you look forward to these posts as well.

 Thank you for reading my words today and every day.